VH-Lab/vhlab-toolbox-matlab/docs/reference/+vlt/+app/log.m.md

 **delete** - *DELETE   Delete a handle object.*

 ```
-The DELETE method deletes a handle object but does not clear the handle
-    from the workspace.
-A deleted handle is no longer valid.

-    DELETE(H) deletes the handle object H, where H is a scalar handle.
+DELETE(H) deletes all handle objects in array H. After the delete
+    function call, H is an array of invalid objects.

     See also VLT.APP.LOG, VLT.APP.LOG/ISVALID, CLEAR

-Help for vlt.app.log/delete is inherited from superclass HANDLE
+Help for vlt.app.log/delete is inherited from superclass handle

-    Reference page in Doc Center
+    Documentation for vlt.app.log/delete
-       doc vlt.app.log/delete
+       doc handle/delete
 ```

 ---